End Your Tax Problems. Start with Free Consultation.

-Back Tax Problems
+Back Tax Problem

-The most common circumstance resulting in someone owing back taxes is the inability to timely pay off the tax bill in full.
+The most common circumstance resulting in taxpayers owing back taxes is the inability to pay off the tax bill in full on time.
 However, ignoring the situation will result in the IRS adding penalties and interest to the assessed tax, making it even more difficult to pay!

-No matter what your reason is for owing back taxes, it is best to understand what to expect from the government if the back taxes are not paid.
-Avoiding the IRS will only lead to very unpleasant collection actions and more trouble.
-Do not avoid the IRS.
-Working with a tax professional may be a good option to consider.
+No matter the reason for owing back taxes, it is best to understand what to expect from the government if the back taxes are not paid.
+Avoiding the IRS will only lead to unpleasant collection actions and more trouble.
+Taxpayers should not avoid the IRS.
+Working with a tax professional is a good option to consider.

 Experienced tax experts such as the Coast One Tax Group team, can help taxpayers to come up with a solid resolution plan that will address their special circumstances and financial situation, putting an end to back tax problems.